Dragsters and Drag Bikes

 produced "Magna" mag wheels, did lots of circuit racing, eventually

 To the right of the Healey is another J.A.
-Pearce entered car- a very rare Ferrari --- model, anyone?
+Pearce entered car- a Ferrari 250 GTO

 --- the rarest and most prized GT car on earth.
 Ferrari built only 39 of these cars, and you need to be a multi-millionaire

-auction prices far over $10 to $20 million, one or two dubious "extra" GTO's have
+auction prices over $20 million, one or two dubious additionalt GTOs have

 Ken Cooper's flathead V-8 Bazooka.

-Sports-racer Is this a Lotus / Cooper / E-Type hybrid?
-Thanks to the expert posters on the Autosport.com Nostalgia Forum: The car is a 1959 Costin-bodied Lister, fitted with a 3.4 litre Jag motor.
+Sports-racer Thanks to the expert posters on the Autosport.com Nostalgia Forum and elsewhere: The car is a 1959 Costin-bodied Lister, fitted with a 3.4 litre Jag motor.

-Original owner Mike Anthony had a Chevy motor, then the Jag.
+Original owner Mike Anthony had a Chevy motor, then the Jag, and

-Probable owner in this photo was Mike Pendleton, who reg'd the
+The owner in this photo was Dick Tindell,

-YCD number.
-It was raced successfully as a Historic car as
+hill-climbs and sprints.
+It was raced successfully as a Historic

 Ken Bunce's 2.4 litre Jaguar slingshot